 Please take a tour of our history through the photos found here.
-Just mouse-over the photo to learn more about the people and events that helped shape the modern day agency.

 In 1891, the Mercy Home was established by the Woman’s Christian Temperance Union as a “foundling home, an orphanage, an industrial school, a rescue home, and a home for aged women.”
 Maintained in a rented building during its first eight (8) years by private donations, the Home undertook to provide services, which are met by at least a dozen organizations and agencies today.
 It gave refuge to unwed mothers and their babies, to abandoned babies and deserted or abused children, and to problem children; it was a temporary home for children whose mothers were ill or had domestic emergencies; it was a “day care” center for working mothers, a home for destitute women; and it provided a job search and training service for women in need of employment.